 2. Identify what you like about your current role.

 Think back to when you first started in your current role.
 What were your motivations?
 Was it the day-to-day responsibilities?
 The promise of career growth?
 Then, examine the parts of your job you still find enjoyable and seek to understand why they interest you.
 Is it the creativity your role involves?
 Strategic thinking?
 Number crunching?
-Do you love the constant change…or maybe you crave stability?
+Do you love the constant change or crave stability?
 Keep these themes in mind when looking toward your next role.
 By assessing your current likes and dislikes, you’ll have a better grasp on areas to seek out or avoid in your next career move.

 3. Consider your core values.